rodrigo-rl/IA-rchitecture/README.md

 # IA rchitecture (Architectural Style Identifier with an IA)

 This project has been developed as final assignment of the machine learning bootcamp of Core-Code school.
-The aim of this project is to develop a machine learning code which can identify the architectonic style of a building just with a picture of your phone.
+The aim of this project is to develop a machine learning code which can identify the architectonic style of a building just with a picture.

 ## PROJECT STAGES
 This project has been divided in some steps in order to organize the workload